bionumpy/bionumpy-supplementary/manuscript.md

 Reproducing a machine learning benchmark using BioNumPy
 ------------------------------------------------------------------------------------
-TODO

 To show how BioNumPy can be used to easily process and parse various biology data formats, we used BioNumPy to reproduce a recently published benchmark of a machine learning method [@sasse].
-In the original work, the authors are using a combination of custom Python code and common bioinformatics tools (such as BCFTools [@bcftools]) to extract sequences around the transcription start sites of genes.
+In the original work, the authors are using a combination of custom Python code and common bioinformatics tools (such as BCFTools [@bcftools]) to extract sequences around the transcription start sites of genes, which are used as input to a machine learning method.
 We have forked the original repository and replaced all this code, which consisted of X lines of Python code and X lines of shell scripts, with only a few calls to BioNumPy (in total Y lines).

-Our fork is available at <https://….> We believe this shows that BioNumPy quite easily can be used to cleanly integrate various biology file formats.
+Our fork is available at <https://github.com/knutdrand/enformer_assesment_reproduction> We believe this shows that BioNumPy quite easily can be used to cleanly integrate various biology file formats.

 BioNumPy Implementation details
 ----------------------------------------------------